Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 Gross profit is at the heart of pharmacy profitability.

-It shows how efficiently a pharmacy is operating and forms the basis for all business decisions—from purchasing and inventory to pricing.
-This article explains how you can correctly calculate, interpret, and specifically increase your gross profit in order to secure your pharmacy's long-term profitability.
+It shows how efficiently a pharmacy operates and serves as the basis for all business decisions—from purchasing and inventory management to pricing.
+This article explains how to correctly calculate, interpret, and strategically increase your gross profit margin to ensure your pharmacy’s long-term profitability.

 What is gross profit—and why is it so important?